-13. Audit Processes
+14. Audit Processes

-An Audit Manual will be produced detailing the procedures to be followed at each stage of the audit process.
-The content of the Manual will be reviewed regularly.
+An Audit Manual will be produced detailing the procedures to be followed at each stage of the audit process including an instruction document for the operation of the electronic working paper solution.
+The content of the Manual will be reviewed regularly and will include details of the arrangements to be followed in the event of suspected irregularities.
 The CIA shall periodically ensure adherence to its content.
 SLT Members will be consulted on any significant changes to the Manual.